Cool-Cyber-Samurai/My-School-Projects-and-Assignments/README.md

 # My-School-Projects-and-Assignments
-This will be containing my work from my many IT classes over 5-6 years
+This will be containing my Java work over my college years.
+I've worked both solo and with a team